Custom Provider

 4. **Configure the vLLM provider:**

-* **API key:** Since vLLM does not require an API key, you can leave this field blank or fill in any content.
+* **API key:** Since vLLM does not require an API key, you can leave this field blank or fill in anything.

-* **Model management:** Add the model name loaded in vLLM.
-In the example run above`python -m vllm.entrypoints.openai.api_server --model gpt2`you should enter here`gpt2`
+* **Model management:** Add the name of the model loaded in vLLM.
+In the example run above`python -m vllm.entrypoints.openai.api_server --model gpt2`the example, you should fill in`gpt2`

 5. **Start chatting:** Now, you can select the vLLM provider and `gpt2` model in Cherry Studio and start chatting with the LLM powered by vLLM!